Scroll to top

 3. School of Medicine

 At the IMU School of Medicine you will be instilled with attributes that are important in the making of a doctor: dedication, compassion and lifelong learning.
-This is how the School of Medicine prepares future doctors and psychologists for the challenges and opportunities that lie ahead in patient care, service and research.
+This is how the School of Medicine prepares future doctors for the challenges and opportunities that lie ahead in patient care, service and research.

 The School continues its tradition of excellence with a diverse student body, experienced and committed faculty as well as excellent facilities for education and research, and good access to patients in primary to tertiary care facilities.
 Whether teaching, doing research, or providing services to the community, our faculty are united in their efforts to train outstanding clinicians, scientists and community health workers.